dxw/contracts/agreements/general-cyber.md

     1.  dxw cyber will issue invoices for the Fees as set out in the Order Summary.

-    2.  dxw cyber requires payment of a deposit for any one-off fees that form part of the Order Summary before delivery dates for work can be confirmed.
+    2.  dxw cyber requires payment of a fifty percent deposit for any one-off fees that form part of the Order Summary before delivery dates for work can be confirmed.
+The remaining fifty per cent of the Fees shall be paid upon completion of the Work as set out in the Order Summary.

     3.  dxw cyber's invoices must be paid within 30 days.

-    4.  dxw cyber may charge interest on overdue amounts at 10% over the Barclay's Bank base rate.
+    4.  dxw cyber may charge interest on overdue amounts at 8% over the Barclay's Bank base rate.

     5. You shall make payment by BACS or CHAPS transfer. dxw cyber does not accept cheques.